amineceyda/ICPMotokoProjects/phone_book/README.md

 The Phonebook project is a simple Motoko smart contract that acts as a phonebook, allowing users to store and retrieve contact information.

+## Motoko Playground Link

+You can try out the Phonebook project in the [Motoko Playground](https://m7sm4-2iaaa-aaaab-qabra-cai.raw.ic0.app/?tag=153066997).

 ## Overview

 The phonebook smart contract enables users to perform the following actions: